CW3E/Ensemble-DA-Cycling-Template/README.md

-# GSI-WRF-Cycling-Template
+# Ensemble-DA-Cycling-Template

 ## Description
-This is a template for running GSI-WRF in an offline cycling experiment.
-This workflow is based on the work of Christopher Harrop, Daniel Steinhoff, Matthew Simpson, Caroline Papadopoulos, Patrick Mulrooney, Minghua Zheng, Ivette Hernandez Ba&ntilde;os and others.
+This is a template for running WRF-GSI-based / MPAS-JEDI-based ensemble DA twin experiments in an offline experiment.
+This repository is based on the work of Colin Grudizen, Christopher Harrop, Daniel Steinhoff, Matthew Simpson, Caroline Papadopoulos, Patrick Mulrooney, Minghua Zheng, Ivette Hernandez Ba&ntilde;os and others.
+Twin experiment workflows are currenlty in-development, with further integrations of templates from NCAR's [MPAS Workflow](https://github.com/NCAR/MPAS-Workflow) planned.
 Scripts in this repository were forked and re-written from examples from the CW3E WRF NRT ensemble forecast system.
 Variable conventions have been changed in order to integrate a full end-to-end re-forecast system with forecast skill evaluated with [MET-tools](https://github.com/CW3E/MET-tools) workflows.